 Separate the Rings of the Hoop

-An embroidery hoop is made up of two rings.
+Two rings make up an embroidery hoop.
 An inner and an outer hoop.
 The hoop with the hardware is the outer hoop and the one without any hardware is the inner hoop that fits into the hardware hoop.
-You will have to unscrew the hardware to separate the two pieces.
+You will have to unscrew the hardware to separate the two... pieces.
 Do not force the separation!
-Separating these rings is the first step in the process of putting fabric in a hoop.Continue to 2 of 8 below.
+Separating these rings is the first step in the process of putting fabric in a hoop.Continue to 2 of 7 below.

 Fabric Size Matters